adulfan/devstak_d8/provisioning/roles/git/README.md

 # git

-A role to install and configure git inside the host VM according to your project standards and needs.
+A role to install and configure git inside the guest VM according to your project standards and needs.

 * https://git-scm.com